Aleadinglight/Game-Server/public/protocol.md

 }
 ```

-The purpose of `is` is to let the server knows which one is connecting to the server.
+The purpose of `id` is to let the server knows which one is connecting to the server.
 The server will store a map <id, connection> for processing messages.

 ## GameScene